ArjaanBuijk/hello-visitor/README.md

 # Hello-Visitor

-I build this demonstration Django app  to highlight the benefits of pydantic settings management.
+A demonstration Django app to highlight the benefits of pydantic settings management.

 It is described in these articles in the Toptal Engineering blog: